riverlane/QHAL/specs/hal_features.rst

 the HAL specification.
 HAL command support will be conveyed through HAL metadata.
 Core commands MAY be extended in future with the introduction of new universal commands.

-Single Qubit HAL
+Control Commands
 ----------------

-The following table lists the basic single qubit HAL commands.
+The following table lists control commands that are required to enable advanced functionalities (e.g. multi-users, large addressing).

-.. list-table:: Single Qubit HAL
+.. list-table:: Control Commands

     * - Command
       - Parameters
       - Description
       - HAL Level
-    * - NOP
-      - None
-      - Performs no operation
-      - All
     * - Start of Session
       - Type of Section
       - Defines the type of session, emulator, hardware, simulator.
 It is used to route the commands to the right destinations.